mwweinberg/merged-map-and-table/README.md

 The two example csvs must be in the same folder as the script. rename them without "example_".

-Create a directory called "archive" in the same folder.

 brings together a bunch of scripts to build the org maps and tables

 those scripts are: